jacklowe/anderson_decoherence/README.md

 # anderson_decoherence

-Since Anderson localisation is a quantum effect it relies on quantum coherence, therefore this project analyses what happens to such localised states when coherence is lost i.e. under decoherence/dephasing.
+Since Anderson localisation is a quantum effect it relies on quantum coherence, this project analyses what happens to such localised states when coherence is lost i.e. under decoherence/dephasing.

 Specifically the module contains a class of an Anderson localised system with methods that construct the Hamiltonian, diagonalise the Hamiltonian to obtain and plot ground state.